.

 United Provinces of New Granada

-The United Provinces of New Granada was a country in South America from 1810 to 1816.
-It was formed from what was the Viceroyalty of New Granada.
-The government was a republic and the country was reconquered by Spain in 1816.
+The United Provinces of New Granada was a country in South America from 1811 to 1816, a period known in Colombian history as the Patria Boba.
+It was formed from areas of the New Kingdom of Granada.
+The government was a federation with a parliamentary system, consisting of a weak executive and strong congress.
+The country was reconquered by Spain in 1816.

 The Triumvirate

-Congress nominated Manuel Rodriguez Torices, President of the State of Cartagena, Jose Manuel Restrepo, Antioquia's Secretary of State, and Custodio Garcia Rovira, Governor of the Province of Socorro.
-At the time of the nomination, the nominated officials were exercising their jobs, so they were temporarily replaced by members of Congress, Joaquin Camacho, Representative for the Province of Tunja, Jose Maria del Castillo y Rada, and Jose Fernandez Madrid, both Representatives for the Province of CartagenaDemocracy in Colombia: Clientelist Politics and Guerrilla Warfare By Jorge Pablo Osterling [*].
+After two attempts at establishing a congress, the State of Cundinamarca managed to convene a Congress of the United Provinces, which met in late 1811.
+It issued an Act of Federation on November 27, 1811, which allowed Congress to establish a separate executive branch, if it felt it was required.
+An executive, consisting of a triumvirate, was created in 1814 after a royalist army from Pasto and Popayan defeated one from Cundinamarca .
+Congress nominated Manuel Rodriguez Torices, President of the State of Cartagena; Jose Manuel Restrepo, Antioquia's Secretary of State; and Custodio Garcia Rovira, Governor of the Province of Socorro.
+At the time of the nomination, the nominated officials were exercising their jobs, so they were temporarily replaced by members of Congress: Joaquin Camacho, Representative for the Province of Tunja, Jose Maria del Castillo y Rada and Jose Fernandez Madrid, both Representatives for the Province of CartagenaDemocracy in Colombia: Clientelist Politics and Guerrilla Warfare By Jorge Pablo Osterling [*].
 The triumvirate was inaugurated on October 5, 1814.

-At the beginning of the Revolution, the Viceroyalty of the New Granada consisted of 22 Provinces and a Captaincy General.
-The Provinces were under the jurisdiction of two Audiencias, these were, the Royal Audiency of Quito, who had jurisdiction over the provinces of Quito, Cuenca, Loja, Ibarra and Riobamba, these provinces were located in what is now the Republic of Ecuador.
-The Royal Audiency of Santafe de Bogota, had jurisdiction over the provinces of Panama and Veragua in what is now the Republic of Panama, and the provinces of Antioquia, Cartagena de Indias, Casanare, Mariquita, Pamplona, Citara, Novita, Popayan, Santafe, Tunja, Santa Marta, Riohacha, El Socorro, and Neiva.
-The Captaincy General of Venezuela, although under the jurisdiction of the Viceroyalty, was practically independent from it, and it had jurisdiction over the Provinces of Cumana, Guayana, Maracaibo, Venezuela, and the Margarita Island.
+At the beginning of the revolution, the larger Viceroyalty of New Granada consisted of 22 provinces.
+The provinces were under the jurisdiction of two audiencias.
+The Royal Audiencia of Quito, whose president had executive powers, had jurisdiction over the provinces of Quito, Cuenca, Loja, Ibarra, Riobamba, Pasto, Popayan, Buenaventura and parts of the Cauca River Valley.
+These provinces were located in what are now the Republic of Ecuador and the southern part of Colombia.
+The Royal Audiencia of Santafe de Bogota, had jurisdiction over the provinces of Panama and Veragua in what is now the Republic of Panama, and the provinces of Antioquia, Cartagena de Indias, Casanare, Citara, Mariquita, Neiva, Novita, Pamplona, Riohacha, Santafe, Santa Marta, El Socorro, and Tunja.

 See also